SatDump/SatDump.Org/_posts/2023-09-03-tracking-widget-hamlib.md

 + the change in az and el over a second

-## INTERFACING SATDUMP WITH A ROTOR
+## Interfacing Satdump with a Rotor
 Satdump features support for satellite tracking using a generic rotor interfacing through third party rotor controller daemons like Hamlib’s rotctld and YO3DMU’s PstRotator.
 While Hamlib rotctld and PstRotator handles the hardware communications requirements and the specific rotor protocols and configuration, Satdump communicates with these apps at software level in a common and more generic protocols.
 This allows to basically control and command